Bahamas travel advice

 Long-line fishing

 Long-line fishing is illegal in Bahamian waters.
 All long-line fishing gear must be stowed below deck while transiting Bahamian waters.
-Stiff penalties are imposed for catching crawfish, lobster or other marine life in protected areas or out of season.
+You could face severe penalties for catching lobster or other marine life in protected areas or out of season.

 Investments